PGBWB-team/bird-workbench/README.md

 application that organizes years of bioacoustic data into various forms.
 This application can be used to look at BirdNET observations for specific species over time and across different habitats.
 This tool also provides the ability to drill down into specific species and manually review individual recorded observations in order to confirm or deny species presence.
-There are interactive plots and dataframes for further exploration, and the app can generate short audio clips and spectrograms for eachindividual BirdNET observation.
+There are interactive plots and dataframes for further exploration, and the app can generate short audio clips and spectrograms for each individual BirdNET observation.

 <img src="https://docs.birdomatic.com/wp-content/uploads/2025/09/Periodic-Updates-workflow-1.jpg)?raw=true" alt="BirdOMatic Overview" />